Mysterious Girlfriend X

-Mysterious Girlfriend X (謎の彼女X, Nazo no Kanojo Ekkusu) is a Japanese manga written and illustrated by Riichi Ueshiba.
-It was originally published as a one-shot story in 2004 before becoming a serialized comic in Kodansha's seinen manga magazine Monthly Afternoon from March 2006 to September 2014, with its chapters collected in 12 tankōbon volumes.
+Mysterious Girlfriend X (謎の彼女X, Nazo no Kanojo Ekkusu) is a Japanese manga series written and illustrated by Riichi Ueshiba.
+Originally published as a one-shot story in August 2004, it was serialized in Kodansha's seinen manga magazine Monthly Afternoon from March 2006 to September 2014.
+Its chapters were collected in 12 tankōbon volumes.
 The manga is licensed in North America by Vertical.
-The series follows a boy named Akira Tsubaki who knows next to nothing about girls, along with a new transfer student Mikoto Urabe, a mysterious girl who wears a cold facade, their first encounter takes a turn for the romantic.
+The series follows a boy named Akira Tsubaki who knows next to nothing about girls, along with a new transfer student named Mikoto Urabe, a mysterious girl who wears a cold facade.
+Their first encounter takes a turn for the romantic.

-An anime adaptation by Hoods Entertainment aired in Japan from April to June 2012, with an original video animation episode released in August 2012.
+An anime adaptation by Hoods Entertainment aired in Japan from April to July 2012, with an original video animation episode released in August 2012.
 The series is licensed by Sentai Filmworks in North America through Section23 Films for home video and streaming via HIDIVE.

 Plot

 The series follows the relationship of Akira Tsubaki and Mikoto Urabe.
 Urabe is a transfer student who recently came to Tsubaki's school.
 After a series of strange events, Tsubaki finds himself addicted to Urabe's drool.
 Once she claims the addiction as love sickness, the relationship slowly progresses, focusing on the odd bond that comes out of the drool attachment.

 As the story progresses, the relationship between the two deepens into genuine love.
 The manga strongly foreshadows that they will never break up, but rather will stay together for life.